Southport Winter Gardens

-The Southport Winter Gardens was a Victorian entertainment complex in the town of Southport, Merseyside.
+The Southport Winter Gardens was a Victorian entertainment area located within the town of Southport, Merseyside.

 The original winter gardens comprised a theatre, opera house, aquarium, a small zoo, conservatory, promenades and halls situated under the grand glass domes.

 History

 The Winter Gardens were opened on 16 September 1874, on what was then the sea front at Southport.
 The building was in the form of two pavilions connected by a covered promenade, designed by Maxwell & Tuke of Manchester.

 Layout

 The building had two Germano-Gothic pavilions, one of which held a concert hall known as the 'Pavilion', while the other was the iron and glass Winter Garden (known as the 'Conservatory').
 The Pavilion had a capacity for 2,500 people and the Winter Garden was a total 180 ft in length with a maximum height of 80 ft.
 (In comparison, the central section of the Kew Palm House is just over 137 ft long and 63 ft high.)
 Southport Winter Garden was advertised as the largest conservatory in England and being the first seaside Winter Garden in the UK.
 Refreshment rooms and an aquarium filled the basement level.